adambard/learnxinyminutes-docs/haml.html.markdown

     </header>
   </body>

-/ Divs are the default elements so they can be written simply like this .foo
+/ The div tag is the default element, so they can be written simply like this .foo

 / To add content to a tag, add the text directly after the declaration